 Wonderful Counselor, Mighty God,

-Erik Thoennes will be preaching on Jesus the Prince of Peace this Sunday and Kenny Clark will be leading our sung worship.
-Would you pray for each as they prepare.
+Fred Sanders will be preaching on the first of these titles this Sunday, Wonderful Counselor.
+Kenny Clark will be leading our sung worship.
+Would you pray for each as they prepare?

 Song Link of the Week

 O Come, O Come Emmanuel by Matt Maher